-- (G) The Court shall obtain a criminal history for the petitioner through an investigation conducted by the Probation Department.
-Through the Probation Department's investigation, the Court shall attempt to determine all other courts in the state in which the petitioner has been convicted of or plead guilty to an offense.
-The Clerk of Courts shall send a Notice Regarding Petition for Certificate of Qualification for Employment and Response to Request for Information Regarding Petition for Certificate of Qualification for Employment to each court so identified.
-Such Notice shall be sent via ordinary US mail. - (H) The Clerk of Courts shall also issue notice regarding the Petition for Certificate of Qualification for Employment and Response to Request for Information Regarding Petition for Certificate of Qualification for Employment to the Hamilton County Prosecuting Attorney. - (I) The magistrate or judge shall review the petition, criminal history, all filings submitted by the prosecutor or victim in accordance with the rules adopted by the Division of Parole and Community Services, and all other relevant evidence. - (J) The magistrate or judge may order any report or investigation concerning the petitioner, or disclosure by the petitioner that they believe is necessary to reach a decisionthrough an order for investigation and/or an order for additional information. - (K) Once all information requested has been received, the magistrate or judge shall decide whether to grant or deny the petition within sixty days, unless petitioner requests and is granted an extension of time.
-The decision to grant or deny a petition that was referred to a magistrate, shall be sent to the assigned judge for a final Judgment Entry and Order.
-All notice and objection periods regarding a magistrate's decision apply as set forth in Civ.
-R. 53 and Local Rule 23(E). - (L) The Clerk of Courts shall send to petitioner a copy of the judgment entry.
-If denied, the judgment entry shall include conditions, if any, placed on subsequent filings and language that a final appealable order has been filed.
+(C)(F) The Court shall obtain a criminal history for the petitioner through an investigation conducted by the Probation Department.
+Through the Probation Department's investigation, the Court shall attempt to determine all other Courts in the state in which the petitioner has been convicted or plead guilty to an offense.
+The Clerk of Courts shall send a Notice Regarding Petition for Certificate of Qualification for Employment to each Court so identified.
+Such Notice shall be sent via ordinary US mail.

+- (H)(G) The Clerk of Courts shall also issue notice regarding the Petition for Certificate of Qualification for Employment and Response to Request for Information Regarding Petition for Certificate of Qualification for Employment to the Hamilton County Prosecuting Attorney. - (I) The magistrate of judge shall review the petition, criminal history, all filings submitted by the prosecutor or victim in accordance with the rules adopted by the Division of Parole and Community Service, and all other relevant evidence. - (J)(H) The magistrate of judge may order any report or investigation concerning the petitioner, or disclosure by the petitioner that they believe is necessary to reach a decision through an order for investigation and/or an order for additional information. - (K)(I) Once all information requested has been received, the magistrate or judge shall decide whether to grant or deny the petition within sixty (60) days, unless petitioner requests and is granted an extension of time.
+The decision to grant or deny a petition that was referred to a magistrate, shall be sent to the assigned judge for a final Judgement Judgment Entry and Order.
+All notice and objection periods regarding a magistrate's decision apply as set forth in Civil Rule 53 and Local Rule 23 (E). - (L)(J) The Clerk of Courts shall send to petitioner a copy of the judgementJudgment entry.
+If denied, the judgementJudgment entry shall include conditions, if any, placed on subsequent filings and language that a final appealable order has been filed.
 The Clerk shall also notify the DRC of the disposition of the petition as required under the Administrative Rules, and if granted, the Clerk shall notify the DRC of the order to issue the CQE to petitioner.